Jind district

 Jind district is one of the 22 districts of Haryana state in northern India.
 Jind town is the administrative headquarters of the district.
 It is part of Hisar Division and was created in 1966.

-During the Sikh Empire, Jind lies in the heart of Haryana and is the fourth district of the Jat belt along with Sonipat, Rohtak and Hissar.

 Etymology

 The district derives its name from its headquarters town Jind that is said to be derived from Jaintapuri.
 It is also said that this town had been founded at the time of the Mahabharata.
 According to a legend, the Pandavas built a temple in honour of Jainti Devi (the goddess of victory), offered prayers for success, and then launched the battle with the Kauravas.
 The town grew up around the temple and was named Jaintapuri (Abode of Jainti Devi) which later on came to be known as Jind.

 History

 Jind Fort

-Raja Gajpat Singh, a great-grandson of Phul, the founder of the Phulkian Misl, established an independent kingdom by seizing a large tract of the country, which included the territory occupied by the present district of Jind, from the Afghan governor Zain Khan in 1763 and created Jind city, the capital of the state in 1776.
-He built a fort here in 1775.
+Raja Gajpat Singh, a great-grandson of Chaudhary Phul Singh Sidhu Jat and the founder of the Phulkian Misl, established a kingdom by seizing a large tract of the country, which included the territory occupied by the present district of Jind, from the Afghan governor Zain Khan in 1763 and created Jind city, the capital of the state in 1776.
+He built a fort there in 1775.
 Later, Sangrur was chosen as the capital of Jind State by Raja Sangat Singh (reigned 1822 to 1834).

-The Raja of Jind is of the same family as the Maharaja of Patiala, being like him, descended from Phul.

-The Originator of the Phulkian Dynasty, Phul left six sons, of whom Tiloka was the eldest, and from him are descended the families of Jind and Nabha.

-From Rama, the second son, sprang the greatest of the Phulkian houses, that of Patiala besides Bhadaur, Kot Duna and Malaudh.

-In 1627 Phul founded and gave his name to a village which was an important town in the State of Nabha.
-His two elder sons founded Bhai Rupa while Rama also built Rampura Phul.

-Punjab history reveals that Jind was founded by descendants of Phool.
-Jind was a native state in Haryana.
-Jind was a state of Siddus founded by the grandson of Chaudhary Phul Singh.

-Claiming descent from Jaisal, founder of the State of Jaisalmer in 1156, the founder of this Sikh dynasty, Phul, was Chaudhary (Governor) of a country located at the southeast of Dihli.
-Phul's descendants founded 3 States: Patiala, Jind, and Nabha.

-Tiloka had two sons namely, 1.
-Gurudutta 2.
-Sukh Chain.
-Sukh Chain's descendants ruled Jind state and Gurudatta's descendants ruled Nabha state.